oerjanberger/oerjanberger/README.md

 ### About me

 I am 34 y.o and based in Bergen, Norway.
-Currently working as a Software Developer at @ScanReach with life saving technologies and efficiency tools for the maritime sector
+Currently working as a Product owner, Software Developer and UX/UI Designer at @ScanReach.
+Working on life saving technologies and efficiency tools for the maritime sector.

 #### Other info about me